IrhamJ/Scarlett/README.md

 ### 3.2 Incremental Load and Checkpointing

-The pipeline is designed for efficiency and reliability by implementing a robust incremental loading mechanism.
+The pipeline is designed for efficiency and reliability by implementing a incremental loading mechanism.

 #### Checkpointing Mechanism